 Community

 I feel fortunate to be engaged in a number of communities where I meet people in which I can see myself.
-A few months ago, I discovered [[Bar Bario]], a place by and for queer people of color.
-In addition, I’m enjoying watching the community grow at [[All Saints Amsterdam]], where I’ve joined the team as website person.
-In the margins of my thoughts, I’m slowly putting together what the future of [[Queer Salon]] will be.
+A few months ago, I discovered Bar Bario, a place by and for queer people of color.
+In addition, I’m enjoying watching the community grow at All Saints Amsterdam, where I’ve joined the board as warden, which is to say I maintain the group’s digital endeavors.
+In the margins of my thoughts, I’m slowly putting together what the future of Queer Salon will be.

 Working

-I’m approaching 6 months at healthcare technology scaleup [[Gerimedica]], where I’m a senior-but-silly researcher and designer.
+I just celebrated six months at healthcare technology scaleup Gerimedica, where I’m a senior-but-silly researcher and designer.
 The term senior-but-silly is growing on me, because it helps me be humbly confident, and open to the whimsy’s of working with other people for a common good.
 I’m impressed by the company Gerimedica has become, and I am even more excited about their current challenges than I was when I began.
 Some questions I ask myself as part of my daily work are: how can designers facilitate developers?
 How do I foster user-centered curiosity among domain experts?
-How do we organize a UX research repository in a strict GDPR environment?
+How can we work on our design system without taking time away from the roadmap items?

 Learning